jamesmkrieger/EMMIVox/tutorials/1-refinement/README.md

 We need to prepare the system with an energy minimization and equilibration at room temperature.
 No cryo-EM restraints will be used at this stage.

+This can be performed as follows or using an alternative equilibration routine, such as the one output by CHARMM-GUI for membrane systems.

    * Run energy minimization:

      `gmx_mpi grompp -f 0-em-steep.mdp -c ../0-Building/step3_input.gro -p ../0-Building/topol.top -o em.tpr`